 Many die cast tools can easily be modified to allow them to be used for plastic injection molding.
 Often, this is a convenient first step in creating a meaningful prototype to measure success potential for changing materials.

 Samples of our long fiber composites, or any other RTP Company product, can be obtained by contacting a sales engineer or business manager who servers your geographic area or market segment.
-Use this website’s People Finder feature to locate an RTP Company representative or call us at 1-800-433-4787.
+To locate an RTP Company representative, visit Find Your Representative, or call us at 1-507-454-6900.

-Typically, specialty compounds manufactured by RTP Company, including long fiber composites, are packaged in 1,100 pound gaylord bulk material boxes.
-When ordered in 40,000 pound quantities long fiber composites can be delivered via bulk truck and directly conveyed into your material silo.
+Typically, specialty compounds manufactured by RTP Company, including VLF Compounds, are packaged in 1,100 pound gaylord bulk material boxes.
+When ordered in 40,000 pound quantities VLF materials can be delivered via bulk truck and directly conveyed into your material silo.

 All reinforced plastics, particularly those with fiber ends, are more abrasive to molding machinery than unfilled resins.
 Since long fiber composites have fewer fiber ends than an equal loading by weight of short fiber material, it wears less on equipment.

-No special equipment is required to injection mold long fiber thermoplastic (LFT) composites.
+No special equipment is required to injection mold Very Long Fiber (VLF) composites.
 However, to produce quality parts care should be taken to minimize fiber breakage and maximize fiber distribution and packing.
-A detailed Long Fiber Molding Guide is available to reference which discusses these and other issues related to molding LFT composites.
+Contact your local Sales representative to discusses these and other issues related to molding VLF composites.

 Even with the utmost care, some fiber breakage will occur during the molding process – this is to be expected.
 Successful molding practices minimize broken fibers and result in a normal bell-curve distribution of complete long and broken fibers.

-If excessive fiber breakage occurs molded articles will not have the high stiffness and toughness associated with well made long fiber composite parts.
-Consult our Long Fiber Molding Guide for details on maintaining optimum physical properties during molding.
+If excessive fiber breakage occurs molded articles will not have the high stiffness and toughness associated with well made Very Long Fiber composite parts.
+Consult your local Sales representative for details on maintaining optimum physical properties during molding.

 Look for evidence of long fibers protruding from the sprue entry.
 Conducting a pyrolysis, where the polymer is burned away leaving the fiber matrix intact, allows fiber distribution, packing, and breakage to be visually examined.

-Long fiber thermoplastic (LFT) composites exhibit excellent flow characteristics, even at high fiber loadings of 60% by weight.
-Not only can LFT composites flow long distances, they routinely fill intricate and thin wall sections with remarkable ease.
+Very Long Fiber (VLF) composites exhibit excellent flow characteristics, even at high fiber loadings of 60% by weight.
+Not only can VLF composites flow long distances, they routinely fill intricate and thin wall sections with remarkable ease.
 Evaluation of any material in its end-use design should always be conducted to ensure appropriate properties are maintained.

-Long fiber thermoplastic (LFT) composites are regularly molded into parts weighing in excess of 10 pounds and with surface areas comparable to doorways.
-The limiting factor is not LFT composites, but the availability of large injection or compression molding equipment.
+Very Long Fiber (VLF) Compounds are regularly molded into parts weighing in excess of 10 pounds and with surface areas comparable to doorways.
+The limiting factor is not VLF composites, but the availability of large injection or compression molding equipment.

 To be economically viable, direct in-line compounding demands large numbers of large parts to be molded on a single machine.
 Deploying a direct in-line compounding system also requires a significant investment in specialized equipment that must be kept continuously in operation along with the development of in-house compounding expertise.
-For many applications and molders purchasing long fiber composites as precompounded pellets is a better option because of its flexibility and reduced capital investment.
+For many applications and molders purchasing Very Long Fiber (VLF) materials as pre-compounded pellets is a better option because of its flexibility and reduced capital investment.

 Supplier selection criteria vary, but most customers rely on RTP Company because of our broad portfolio of specialty compound products and the engineering expertise to support them during development and production.
 All RTP Company manufacturing facilities are registered to ISO 9001:2000 quality standards and are located across the globe allowing consistent and timely delivery no matter where you do business.